NewsLocal NewsYour Voice

 Heart disease is the leading cause of death for people who are pregnant.

-The study, called the HOPE study, will look at outcomes of 1,000 pregnant people to create better care for moms with heart conditions during pregnancy.
+The HOPE study will look at the outcomes of 1,000 pregnant people to create better care for moms with heart conditions during pregnancy.

 Dr. Anna Grodzinsky is a St. Luke’s cardiologist and co-principal investigator of the HOPE for Mom and Baby study.